 That experience has taken me on a long journey of assistance and research.
 One of the points of research that I participated in was the study of debt and depression.
 In that study, we found “nearly half of the people who have problems with debt are experiencing symptoms of depression.”
-In the general population depression was impacting 9.5 percent of the population but in those with financial problems, it was 49.3%.
+In the general population, depression was impacting 9.5 percent of the population, but in those with financial problems, it was 49.3%.
 The majority of those reported being severely depressed. – Source

-Psychologist Joe James said that as a result of the depression “People become emotionally paralyzed, which leads to the inability to develop a plan or take action and compounds their financial problems.
+Psychologist Joe James said that as a result of the depression, “People become emotionally paralyzed, which leads to the inability to develop a plan or take action and compounds their financial problems.
 This is why people who are having money troubles should get extensive professional help as soon as possible.”

-A group of authors, at the University of San Diego School of Law, just published a research paper that does the best job I’ve seen in addressing the underlying issues that lead to this debt burden corrupted decision making.
+A group of authors at the University of San Diego School of Law, just published a research paper that does the best job I’ve seen in addressing the underlying issues that lead to this debt burden corrupted decision making.

-The 31-page paper can be a bit overwhelming and not all of it applies to this discussion of why people make these bad get out of debt decisions.
+The 31-page paper can be a bit overwhelming, and not all of it applies to this discussion of why people make these bad get out of debt decisions.
 So I’ll pull out the best bits and share them with you below.

 “From a psychological perspective, poverty affects people’s economic choice patterns and decision-making processes.
 A growing body of literature suggests that people who face poverty are likely to make ill economic choices.
-Some of this literature indicates that it is not so much that bad choices lead people to poverty, but rather that poverty can lead people to make bad choices.
+Some of this literature indicates that it is not so much that bad choices lead people to poverty, but poverty can lead people to make bad choices.
 Suboptimal behavior, in turn, can deepen poverty or perpetuate it.”

-The Present Bias helps to frame why consumers will frequently leap at the first happy sales message from a debt relief company rather than contemplatively weigh the facts and future impact.
+The Present Bias helps frame why consumers will frequently leap at the first happy sales message from a debt relief company rather than contemplatively weigh the facts and future impact.
 I’ve written about the problems surrounding hyperbolic discounting.

 (Behavioral) Economics of Information

-“Standard economics posits that people are rational agents who base their beliefs, actions, and preferences on information.
+“Standard economics posits that people are rational agents who base their beliefs, actions, and preferences on the information.
 Information, therefore, can valuably enhance decision making and is essential for people to make well-informed choices.”

 “The confirmation bias can explain why those consumers who do read disclosures and loan information are not likely to evaluate their content rationally.
 According to the confirmation bias, people process information in a way that strengthens their already existing viewpoints.
-Hence, even if consumers read information regarding their loans, they should not be expected to always evaluate such information objectively.
+Hence, even if consumers read the information regarding their loans, they should not always evaluate such information objectively.
 As a result, a poor consumer who believes that expensive credit will end up improving her long-term financial situation is likely to over-value information that supports her desire/belief.
 At the same time, she is likely to ignore or discredit contradicting information or evidence that could have served as warning queues.”

 “At times, financial information concerning debt is likely to threaten one’s beliefs and emotions, as well as require unattractive courses of action.
 Avoiding financial information is, therefore, a “common, pathological and detrimental approach that people adopt in relation to their finances and debt.”
 This entrenched behavior, which is difficult to overcome, deprives people of potentially valuable information.
 Naturally, such information can sometimes be imperative for good decision making and improving future behaviors.”